upf-gti/ACGFrameworkStudent/README.md

 This will generate a XCode project inside the folder ``build/`` that you can use to compile and debug the framework.

+Lastly, it is likely to fail to compile because of XCode.
+You need to change the path to the assets from ``"res/meshes/sphere.obj"`` to ``"../../res/meshes/sphere.obj"``.

 ### How to solve errors in Mac build

 If this process leads to cmake errors, run this command an try again: